NitinGurawaliya/Portfolio/README.md

-# Portfolio Builder
+# DevFolio - Developer Portfolio Builder

-A Next.js application that allows developers to automatically generate their portfolio by connecting their GitHub account.
-The app fetches GitHub profile data, repositories, and other public information to create a comprehensive portfolio.
+**DevFolio** is a powerful Next.js application that helps developers create stunning portfolios in minutes by connecting their GitHub account.
+The app automatically fetches GitHub profile data, repositories, and other public information to create a comprehensive, professional portfolio.

-## Features
+## ✨ Features

-- 🔐 GitHub OAuth Authentication
+- 🔐 **GitHub OAuth Authentication** - Secure login with your GitHub account
-- 📊 Automatic GitHub profile data fetching
+- 📊 **Automatic Data Import** - Fetch GitHub profile, repositories, and stats
-- 🗂️ Repository listing with details (language, stars, forks, etc.)
-- 🎨 Modern, responsive UI with dark theme
+- 🎨 **Beautiful Templates** - Modern, responsive UI with dark theme
+- 🗂️ **Project Showcase** - Display repositories with language, stars, forks, and more
+- 💼 **Skills Management** - Add and organize your technical skills
+- 🔗 **Social Integration** - Link all your social profiles
+- 🌐 **Custom URLs** - Share your portfolio with a personalized URL
+- 📱 **Mobile Responsive** - Perfect on all devices
-- 💾 Data persistence with Prisma and PostgreSQL
+- 💾 **Data Persistence** - PostgreSQL database with Prisma ORM
-- 🔄 Real-time data refresh
+- 🚀 **SEO Optimized** - Built-in SEO best practices for better discoverability
+- ⚡ **Fast Performance** - Optimized for speed and user experience

 ## Tech Stack